U.S. Licensing Law Lawyer

 operation of the business

-- Requires a minimum payment of at least $500 during the first six months of operations
+- Requires a minimum payment during the first six months of operations

 When those elements are met, a franchise exists, regardless of how the parties refer to their relationship.